 Chewing difficulty related to mouth pain from oral sores as evidenced by oral side effects of chemotherapy

 Connie recommends a nutrition intervention of a commercial beverage medical food supplement between meals (three times per day) for nutrition supplementation and a mechanical soft diet to address chewing difficulty.
-She enters the recommendations for a medical food supplement commercial beverage item available per the hospital’s formulary standards and for the diet change into the EHR and flags it for Rachel Resident to review, approve and countersign as per the hospital’s protocol.
+She enters the recommendations for a medical food supplement commercial beverage item available per the hospital’s formulary standards and for the diet change into the EHR, and flags it for Rachel Resident to review, approve and countersign as per the hospital’s protocol.
 The recommended diet prescription, nutrition interventions and nutrition care plan goals are documented along with monitoring and evaluation goals for the patient of: 1) Consume > 75% assessed energy needs in 3 days, and 2) Will not lose additional weight in the next two weeks.
 This information is all documented within the EHR with appropriate electronic signature, date and time stamps.

 Rachel Resident is alerted that there are new nutrition intervention recommendations requiring her review.
 Rachel reviews the dietitian’s documentation in the EHR.

 Rachel Resident concurs with the recommended nutritional interventions.
 She countersigns the order for a commercial beverage, medical food supplement (see Use Case 5: Order Medical Food Supplement) as prepared by Connie and proceeds to write a new diet order for the needed diet/texture modification (see Use Case 3: Order Food Texture/Consistency Modifications) into the ordering section of the electronic health record (EHR).
-A communication is sent to the Food & Nutrition Services which confirms the medical food supplement order and agreement with the dietitian’s recommendations.
 The dietitian returns for follow-up monitoring as determined at the time of her initial assessment.